-- (a) operational service under the VEA;

-- (b) peacekeeping service under the VEA;

-- (c) hazardous service under the VEA;

-- (d) British nuclear test defence service under the VEA:

-- (e) warlike service under the MRCA; or
+- (a) eligible war service (other than operational service) under the VEA; - (b) defence service (other than hazardous service and British nuclear test defence service) under the VEA; or - (c) peacetime service under the MRCA.

-- (f) non-warlike service under the MRCA.

 severe, chronic medical condition means an illness which substantially impacts on social, occupational or other important areas of functioning; and requires on-going daily or almost daily management of symptoms.
 This management may include, but is not limited to, assistance with activities of daily living; bed rest; dietary modification; drug therapy; nursing care; oxygen therapy or physiotherapy.
 This management must be supervised by a registered health practitioner.